intrepidcanadian/alephiumwizardhackathon/README.md

         withdrawInternal(to, amount)
     }
 ```
 - **Transaction Scripts Added**: A transaction script is added to call the withdrawGasless function for each of the token faucet contracts.
 The transaction script is executed with the token ids and the amount of tokens to withdraw for each contract.
-The transaction script is executed with the token ids and the amount of tokens to withdraw for each contract.
-The transaction script is executed with the token ids and the amount of tokens to withdraw for each contract.

 ```javascript
 // this is the transaction script that is executed